starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 <br />

-## Installing Git on Linux
+## Installing Git on Ubuntu

-Run the following command to install Git in Ubuntu.
+From a bash prompt, run the following command to install Git.

 ```bash
 sudo apt-get install git -y